||Illustrated by Neil Waldman

 Click here for a downloadable classroom guide for Letter on the Wind.

-Visit our FOR TEACHERS page for more information regarding school visits and special presentations.
+Visit our AUTHOR VISITS page for more information regarding school visits and special presentations.

 The Association of Jewish Libraries annually presents the Sydney Taylor Book Awards in children's literature.